priyanka-0978/Airbnb-analysis/README.md

 **Features Analysis on Airbnb dataset**

-Property Insights: Analyze the total number of properties based on property type, room type, and bed type.
-Stay Duration Analysis: Investigate the minimum and maximum nights guests typically stay.
+Property type analysis: Analyzing the preferred property type based on number of reviews & prices

+Room type analysis: Analyzing the preferred room type based on number of reviews & prices

+Bed types: Preferred bed types, count of beds/bed type in room_type, count of beds/bed type property type, and overall countries mentioned in airbnb

+Price in different countries based on latitude and longitude

+Total no.of rooms,room type in listngs of airbnb all over the country

+Host analysis:

+Top host name in the airbnb based on listing counts,room type count

+Top 10 Busiest host in airbnb

+Host response time

+Total hosts,total neighbourhoods in airbnb

-Cancellation Policy Impact: Understand the impact of cancellation policies on booking trends.
+Preferred Cancellation Policy of host in airbnb

-Accommodation Metrics: Explore accommodates, bedrooms, and beds-related statistics.
-Review Analysis: Examine total reviews, average review scores, and the distribution of reviews.
-Bathroom and Pricing Analysis: Investigate bathroom count, pricing, cleaning prices, and extra guest charges.
-Guest Inclusion Trends: Analyze the number of guests included in bookings.
-Host Insights: Explore host-related metrics, including host response time, response rate, and the number of properties hosted.
-Geographic Analysis: Investigate the market and country-level distribution of Airbnb listings.
+Geographic Analysis:Investigate the market and country-level distribution of Airbnb listings.
-Availability Trends: Visualize property availability for the next 30, 60, 90, and 360 days.

-**LinkedIN:**
+Explore the Tableau dashboard https://public.tableau.com/shared/DJRGZB9MR?:display_count=n&:origin=viz_share_link for in-depth insights.